IIT-Madras-DSAI-Department/end-semester-project-Rishitha470/README.md

 * Mention the instructions to run you .py files.
 * I've done the algorithms in 2 .ipynb files (algorithms.py), all my implementations are in .ipynb files and .py files(these are the files when .ipynb files are converted to .py files).
 So please go through these
   .ipynb files to find the algorithms I implemented.
+And KNN implementation code in main.ipynb and .py file.

 ## You can further add your own sections/titles along with corresponding contents here: